 I , have read, understand and agree to abide by the above stated Conflict of Interest Policy.
 I am aware of the repercussions that accompany any violations.
-Signature: Date: D. Confidentiality Agreeme ent I , agree that any information acquired regarding patients during iences is to be held in the strictest of confidence.
-Any information will be used solely for the purpose of education and will not include any and/or illness in confidence a friends, teammates, media, so provider or other entity that in ees to hold any information including playing status due to injury and shall not disclose any information to a third party, e.g. coaches, couts, etc. Furthermore, any interaction that occurs with any healthcare includes verbal, written, or other form of information sharing, must be Health Portability and Accountability Act (HIPAA) of 1997. compliance with confidential the University of Iowa's Athl have read the AT Program Confidentiality Policy regarding ity and privacy of patient records during my interaction and exposure in letic Training Program.
-By signing below, I acknowledge that I have ide by the rules and regulations stated and that any violation of this n of the Demerit Policy.

 Signature: Date:

+D. Confidentiality Agreement

+I , agree that any information acquired regarding patients during clinical labs or clinical experiences is to be held in the strictest of confidence.
+Any information regarding a patients' health will be used solely for the purpose of education and will not include any identifying information.

+The above named further agrees to hold any information including playing status due to injury and/or illness in confidence and shall not disclose any information to a third party, e.g. coaches, friends, teammates, media, scouts, etc. Furthermore, any interaction that occurs with any healthcare provider or other entity that includes verbal, written, or other form of information sharing, must be done in compliance with the Health Portability and Accountability Act (HIPAA) of 1997.

+I have read the AT Program Confidentiality Policy regarding compliance with confidentiality and privacy of patient records during my interaction and exposure in the University of Iowa's Athletic Training Program.
+By signing below, I acknowledge that I have read, understand, and will abide by the rules and regulations stated and that any violation of this policy will result in activation of the Demerit Policy.